mxwilen/SoffCoachen-Android-Client/README.md

-## Repo for my Client android app that connects to SoffCoachen (other repo)
+## Repo for my client android app that connects to SoffCoachen (other repo)